maxjmuller/favorite-things/README.md

 ## Setup

-* Visit [http://maxjmuller.github.io/favorite-things](http://maxjmuller.github.io/favorite-things) to view the page.
+* Visit [http://maxjmuller.github.io/favorite-things](http://maxjmuller.github.io/favorite-things) and follow the instructions on the page.

 ## Technologies Used